SiyungCho/seroflow/docs/cache.md

 `AbstractCache` is an abstract base class (inheriting from `ABC`) for implementing caching mechanisms within the Pypeline framework.
 Derived classes must implement all the abstract methods below to handle caching operations.
 This design enforces a standardized interface and behavior across different caching strategies.

+**Note**: It is important to consider how a custom cache will interact with the internal systems in the Pypeline Object.
+Please Review the [Cache Transformations](transformations/cache.md) documentation for further information on `CacheState`, `ReloadCacheState` and `ResetCache`.

 **Subclasses must override:**
 - `put(self, value)`
 - `get(self, key)`